akillness/akillness.github.io/_posts/2024-04-24-llm-agents.md

 💡 I've developed a beginner-friendly guide to introduce you to the foundations of LLM agents which also includes free resources to create your very own agent!

 > Here are the topics
-⛳ Introduction to LLM Agents
+- ⛳ Introduction to LLM Agents
-⛳LLM Agent Framework (Memory, Planning, Tools) ⛳Multi-agent systems (MAS)
+- ⛳ LLM Agent Framework (Memory, Planning, Tools)
+- ⛳ Multi-agent systems (MAS)
-⛳Real World LLM Agents
+- ⛳ Real World LLM Agents
-⛳Evaluating LLM Agents
+- ⛳ Evaluating LLM Agents
-⛳Build Your Own Agent
+- ⛳ Build Your Own Agent
 {: .prompt-info }

 The guide is available on my GitHub repo: <https://github.com/aishwaryanr/awesome-generative-ai-guide/blob/main/resources/agents_101_guide.md>